Sagbi bases, defining ideals and algebra of minors: Introduction

-As a potential extension in another direction, in Remarks \ref{R=G}--\ref{Rees_2} we discuss the problem of finding universal \Sagbi{} bases for the Rees algebras of the ideals of $3$-minors in $X_{3\times 6}$ and $X_{3\times 7}$.
-In the $3\times 6$ case the data collected indicate that there should be a finite universal \Sagbi{} bases for $\Rees(3,6)$.
-On the other hand the $3\times 7$ case is highly complicated and some examples leave the impression that there is no finite universal \Sagbi{} bases for $\Rees(3,7)$.
+As a potential extension in another direction, in Remarks \ref{R=G}--\ref{Rees_2} we discuss the problem of finding universal \Sagbi{} bases for the Rees algebra of the ideal of $3$-minors of $X_{3\times 6}$ and of the ideal of $3$-minors of $X_{3\times 7}$.
+The first case seems to be treatable while the second appears to be very complicated.

+We point out that \Sagbi{} bases and initial algebras of $G(m,n)$ and, in particular, of $G(3,n)$ have been studied by several authors, see \cite{BMC, CM1, CHM, CM2, MS, M}.

 The results in Sections \ref{AreThey?} and \ref{univSag} generalize statements contained in the third author's master thesis \cite{Lembo} written under the supervision of the second author.